carpentries-incubator/data-harvesting-for-agriculture/_episodes/06-Trial-Data.md

 > ~~~
 > {: .output}
 >
->
+{: .textchunk}

-> > ## Lists of elements in R
+> ## Lists of elements in R
-> > You'll see this definition of a list of numbers (or text) in R with a `c()`.
+> You'll see this definition of a list of numbers (or text) in R with a `c()`.
 This is just a special way of saying all the elements in this list "belong" together, like with all of the numbers in a column of a spreadsheet "belonging" together.
-> >
-> {: .callout}
 >
+>
+{: .callout}

 > Therefore, we want to check for values like this before we do anything else.
 If the values were manually entered and the intended value is obvious, they can be manually corrected.
 For larger scale datasets, however, it is often most practical to discard problematic data.
 >
 > For example, we can plot our `error_data` and look for values that may look off: